John 16:1-33: The Work of the Holy Spirit

-It was to the disciples advantage, as well as to all who would follow, that as He said, for Him to "go away," meaning back to Heaven, and the Father; because then He would send the Holy Spirit, (the Helper, comforter, One called along side to help.)
+It was to the advantage of the disciples, and to all who would follow, for Him to "go away," (back to Heaven, and the Father).
+Then, He would send the "Holy Spirit, the Helper, Comforter, the One called along side," to help.

 through the lives of Adam, Christ, Satan:

 Concerning sin, it is Adam - who committed the first sin and caused all of humanity to be separated from God.